AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-custom-role-for-announcement.md

    ![](/help/migrated/assets/announcement-screen.png)
    _Create Announcement screen allowing administrators to set announcement type, upload attachments, and add action buttons_

-    The assigned scope is pre-selected in the **[!UICONTROL Scope]** section and cannot be modified by administrators.
+    The assigned scope is pre-selected in the **[!UICONTROL Scope]** section and cannot be modified by custom administrators.

     >[!NOTE]
     >